twcook/s3model.github.io/userguide/docs/_sources/S3Model.rst.txt

 * S3Model provides a consistent data structure to ease query processing across multiple information domains.

-* S3Model provides a consistent approach to go from document/tree-structured data to Linked Data without loss of contextual fidelity.
+* S3Model provides a consistent approach to go from document/tree-structured data to :ref:`Linked Data <linked-data>` without loss of contextual fidelity.

-* Some of the tools being produced under the S3Model project demonstrate not only how S3Model can be used in your business applications.
-However, they are also helpful as model design and creation tools.
+* Some of the tools being produced under the S3Model project demonstrate not only how S3Model can be used in your business applications; they are also helpful as model design and creation tools.

 * S3Model and the tools are provided under a business-friendly open source license.